-- (a) A SCEMP shall be prepared in consultation with stakeholders, community groups and organisations prior to the Start of Construction. - (b) The objective of the SCEMP is to identify how the public and stakeholders (including directly affected and adjacent owners and occupiers of land) will be engaged with prior to and throughout Construction Works.
-To achieve the objective of the SCEMP: - (i) at least six (6) months prior to the start of detailed design for a Stage of Work, the Requiring Authority shall identify: - A. a list of properties within the designation which the Requiring Authority does not own or have occupation rights to: - B. a list of key stakeholders, community groups, organisations and businesses who will be engaged with; and - C. methods to engage with key stakeholders, community groups, organisations, businesses and the owners of properties identified in (b)(i)A-B above. - (ii) a record of (b)(i) shall be submitted with an Outline Plan for the relevant Stage of Work; - (iii) the SCEMP shall include: - A. the contact details for the Project Liaison Person.
-These details shall be on the Project website, or equivalent virtual information source, and prominently displayed at the main entrance(s) to the site(s); - B. the procedures for ensuring that there is a contact person available for the duration of Construction Works, for public enquiries or complaints about the Construction Works; - C. details of opportunities to strengthen the relationship between Mana Whenua, key stakeholders and the wider community; - D. methods and timing to engage with landowners whose access is directly affected; - E. methods to communicate key project milestones and the proposed hours of construction activities including outside of normal working hours and on weekends and public holidays, to the parties identified in (b)(i) above; and - F. linkages and cross-references to communication and engagement methods set out in other conditions and management plans where relevant. - (c) Any SCEMP prepared for a Stage of Work shall be submitted to Council for information ten working days prior to the Start of Construction for a Stage of Work.
+For th the N traditional Stations a processes The Mana months fo Whenua. ce note he avoidance lana When details of how comments from Mana Whenua have been incorporated into the Project and where not incorporated, the reasons why. enua shall be invited to identify and (if possible) nominate names along the Project corridor such as Bus Rapid Transit nd bridge structures.
+Noting there may be formal statutory soutside the project required in any decision-making.
+Whenua Kaitiaki Forum shall continue to meet for at least six llowing the Completion of Construction or as agreed with Mana ce of doubt, Mana Whenua may wish to use another forum as ua Kaitiaki Forum.
+10. Stake (SCE mmunication and Engagement Management Plan (a) A SCEMF shall be prepared in consultation with stakeholders, ( ) y groups and organisations prior to the Start of Construction. (b) tive of the SCEMP is to identify how the public and ers (including directly affected and adjacent owners and of land) will be engaged with prior to and throughout on Works.
+To achieve the objective of the SCEMP: east six (6) months prior to the start of detailed design for a ge of Work, the Requiring Authority shall identify: A. a list of properties within the designation which the Requiring Authority does not own or have occupation rights to; В. a list of key stakeholders, community groups, organisations and businesses who will be engaged with; and C. methods to engage with key stakeholders, community groups, organisations, businesses and the owners of (ii) are properties identified in (b)(i)A-B above. ecord of (b)(i) shall be submitted with an Outline Plan for the · · · vant Stage of Work; SCEMP shall include: () A. the contact details for the Project Liaison Person.
+These details shall be on the Project website, or equivalent virtual information source, and prominently displayed at the main entrance(s) to the site(s); В. the procedures for ensuring that there is a contact person available for the duration of Construction Works, for public C. enquiries or complaints about the Construction Works; details of opportunities to strengthen the relationship 0. between Mana Whenua, key stakeholders and the wider community; D. methods and timing to engage with landowners whose access is directly affected; E. methods to communicate key project milestones and the proposed hours of construction activities including outside of normal working hours and on weekends and public holidays, to the parties identified in (b)(i) above; and F. linkages and cross-references to communication and engagement methods set out in other conditions and management plans where relevant. (c) Anv SCE MP prepared for a Stage of Work shall be submitted to Council (-) ation ten working days prior to the Start of Construction for a Stage of V